At a Glance

 Understand the Role: Read the job description thoroughly to understand the responsibilities and requirements of a Complex Needs Practitioner Level 1.
 Tailor your application to highlight how your skills and experiences align with these needs.

-Highlight Relevant Experience: In your CV and cover letter, emphasise any previous experience you have in support roles, particularly with individuals who have complex needs.
-Use specific examples to demonstrate your ability to make a positive impact.
+Highlight Relevant Experience: In your CV and cover letter, emphasise any previous experience you have in supporting individuals with complex needs.
+Use specific examples to demonstrate your ability to make a positive impact in their lives.

 How to prepare for a job interview at The Richmond Fellowship Scotland